Blog post

 A solar installation is more than just panels.
 Here's what makes up a complete system:

-Solar panels mount to your roof via a racking system and do the work of capturing sunlight.
-Most residential systems use between 15 and 35 panels depending on your energy needs.
+Solar panels mount to your roof via a racking system.
+Most residential systems use 15 to 35 panels depending on how much electricity you use.
 The racking attaches to the roof rafters — done correctly, it's watertight.

 Inverter converts the electricity the panels produce (DC) into the kind your home uses (AC).
 There are two common types: a string inverter (one unit for the whole system) or microinverters (small units on each panel).
-Microinverters handle shading better — if one panel is shadowed, the others keep producing at full capacity.
+Microinverters handle shading better — if one panel is in shadow, the rest keep producing at full capacity.

 Monitoring system lets you see exactly how much energy your panels produce in real time.
 You can track daily, monthly, and annual production from your phone.
-Most homeowners find this mildly addictive.
+Most homeowners find this surprisingly addictive.

 Battery storage (optional, but worth understanding)

 Home batteries — like the Tesla Powerwall — store excess solar energy so you can use it at night or during a power outage.
-Batteries are not required for solar to work.
+Batteries aren't required for solar to work.
 Without one, your home draws from the grid when the panels aren't producing.

-The case for batteries has gotten stronger in California, where the NEM 3.0 export rate — what you get credited for sending power to the grid — is lower than it used to be.
-Storing your own solar power and using it yourself is worth more than exporting it at a low rate.
-In Florida, full retail net metering still makes the math work well without batteries, though backup power during hurricane season has obvious appeal.
+The case for batteries has gotten stronger in California, where NEM 3.0 cut the rate you're credited for sending power to the grid.
+Storing your own solar and using it yourself is worth more than exporting it at a low rate.
+In Florida, full retail net metering still makes the math work without batteries — though backup power during hurricane season has obvious appeal.

 What to expect during installation